heroku/heroku-cli-plugin-ai/README.md

     [--opts <value>] [-o <value>] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  The resource ID or alias of the model to call.
+  MODEL_RESOURCE Resource ID or alias of the model to call.
 The --app flag must be included if an alias is used.

 FLAGS
   -a, --app=<value>     The name or ID of the app.
 If an alias for the MODEL_RESOURCE argument is used, this flag is